|If you look carefully, you can see Vietnam from here.|

 Admittedly, I am a pessimist, an over-reactor, a fortune teller of doom, but I'm pretty sure I wasn't the only kid who lived with those nightmarish premonitions during the draft.

-The following embarrassing anecdote will illustrate how certain I was of my imminent, non-heroic, non-glorious, non-patriotic, not-cinematic demise:
+The following embarrassing anecdote will illustrate how certain I was of my imminent, non-heroic, non-glorious, non-patriotic, non-cinematic demise:

 I was reading about baseball -- in either Sport magazine or Sporting News -- when I saw for the 823rd time a Charles Atlas Dynamic Tension ad.

 I secretly ordered Mr. Atlas's (with a name like that, you knew he was gonna grow up to be a body-builder!) free book, which told me nothing.
-So I took some money I had saved by helping my dad at his job at Jackson's Mini -Market and secretly ordered the little books that actually included his secret method for getting "A BODY LIKE MINE!"
+So I took some money I had saved and secretly ordered the little books that actually included his secret method for getting "A BODY LIKE MINE!"

 I learned three things from this investment: 1.
 Don't drink tea because it stains the walls of your stomach just the way it does a porcelain mug.
 2. Put your hands together in front of your chest and push really hard until one hand finally gives in.
 3. The advanced, real, real secrets to A GREAT BODY were in yet another book that was more expensive than the first.